digital-loukoum/bunker/README.md

 ## Use cases

+Bunker is great to:

+- store data,
-Bunker is great to store and share data between processes.
+- share data between processes.

 For example you can use Bunker to communicate between a server and a client with more efficiency and versatility than JSON.